shmuelie/CIL.JS/README.md

 operations.
 This is flawed and would allow for easy deadlocking but is done because of the limitations of JavaScript's threading model.

+And yes I know about circle referencing issues.
+Currently I honestly don’t have a solution and I am just going with hoping it won’t cause problems.

 ## Threads

 JavaScript historically does not have threads and in fact ECMAScript does not